 China is as large as Europe, and the many climatic and geographical regions have generated their own particular styles.
 For example in the North where it is mountainous people would ride horses and there was more emphasis on the stances and leg movements whereas in the South where transport was by river the posture and arm movements predominated.
 Different climatic regions also tend to produce different kinds of diseases and so the Taoist doctors would tailor their exercises to suit the environment.
 In order to explore the widest possible area the early Taoists decided that each should specialise in a particular aspect of the field and so T’ai Chi styles have also evolved along different paths each reflecting the interests or abilities of a particular teacher.

 The Lee style is the only true Taoist art, the oldest form of T’ai Chi Ch’uan in existence, and the most popular style in the world.
-It has been preserved into modern times because it came to the West in the 1930s.
+It has been preserved into modern times since it came to the West in the 1930s.
 Some of the styles which have become popular in China in recent years are quite different from those which have been exported to other countries prior to the modern era when China became progressively more westernised.
 Foreign invasions, political upheaval, civil war, and two world wars have seen very little preserved in the way of accurate documented records for any reliable chronology to be compiled.
 Nevertheless the many volumes of Taoist writings which have survived testify to the fact that internal forms of exercise have been popular in China for many thousands of years.

 The Lee style Taoist Arts were popularised in the West by two prominent figures, Chan Lee and his student Chee Soo.